datenstrom/yellow/README.md

 ----------------------
 1. [Download Yellow and unzip it](https://github.com/datenstrom/yellow/archive/master.zip).
 2. Copy all files to your web hosting.
 3. Open your website in a web browser.

-Installing is unzipping one file and you are ready to go.
 [Learn more](https://github.com/datenstrom/yellow/wiki).

 License
 -------